-At 31 December 2011 the total inflation in Belarus for the last three years exceeded 100%.
+The total inflation in Belarus for the last three years exceeded 100%.
 Therefore, the management of the parent company has defined the Group companies performing their business activities in Belarus as companies operating in the environment of hyperinflationary economy.
 In addition, it undertakes all necessary measures so that the subsidiaries in Belarus are maintained to operate under the going concern principle.

-Because of these circumstances, for the purposes of these consolidated financial statements restatements for the effects of hyperinflation were made for the first time of the figures in the financial statements of the companies operating in Belarus - Brititrade SOOO, Tabina OOO and ZAO Interpharm.
-The prior year comparatives were not restated.
+Because of these circumstances, for the purposes of these consolidated financial statements restatements for the effects of hyperinflation were made for the first time of the figures in the financial statements of the companies operating in Belarus - Brititrade SOOO, Tabina OOO, ZAO Interpharm and Brizpharm SOOO.
+For the previous year comparatives were not restated.
 The general index of consumer prices officially determined and published by the National Statistics Committee of Belarus was applied in these restatements.

-Inflation indices in the range from 1.0815 to 2.2998 for 2012 (1.708 to 2.087 for 2011) were used for the restatement of the figures in the financial statements of the subsidiaries in Belarus.
+Inflation indices in the range from 1.198 to 1.2169 for 2012 (1.708 to 2.087 for 2011) were used for the restatement of the figures in the financial statements of the subsidiaries in Belarus.